betterscientificsoftware/bssw.io/Articles/Blog/ContinuousTechnologyRefreshment.md

 Each of these changes was motivated by the growing set of distributed developers collaborating on PETSc.
 The HPC software community has yet to adopt the term *Continuous Technology Refreshment* to characterize such activities.
 However, we hope this article demonstrates that CTR is an essential aspect of sustaining software.
-Although technology refresh efforts can be costly, the benefits are improved development workflow and reduced long term costs.
+Although technology refresh efforts can be costly, the benefits are improved development workflow and reduced long-term costs.

 ### Author bios